wonma/My-Learning-Tracker/log.md

 - Prototype is considered with constructors (type blueprints).
 - A constructor can inherit prototype from higher level of constructor.
 - Objects refer to methods in its parent's prototype.
-- Cloning(copying) and referencing are totally different.
+- Cloning(copying) and just having access are totally different.
 - Inheritance happens when there is cloning!

 &nbsp;